zoefiri/ricer/README.md

 before ricer copies them into place it will substitute @@C# with the according base16 colors, # being the base16 color number. color 1 has a special marker, @@C1@@

+## post commands
+`~/.config/ricer/post` is an executable file, place commands to execute after running the script. e.x. reloading your window manager and other themed applications

 ## ricer configuration directory example
 ```
 ricer